SERVICE NO: 213

 FATE: Killed in Action – 7 August 1915 – Gallipoli, Turkey.

 William Arthur Hind was born in Mooroopna in 1894 to William Stow Hind and Rose Anna Bailey.
 The family moved to Hamilton and William senior, a printer, took a job at the Hamilton Spectator.
-After William junior completed his schooling at the Hamilton Elementary School he worked in the postal service and spent time in Heyfield, however at the time of his enlistment he an apprentice monoline operator at the Spectator.
+After William junior completed his schooling at the Hamilton Elementary School, he worked in the postal service and spent time in Heyfield, however at the time of his enlistment, he was an apprentice monoline operator at the Spectator.
 The family lived on Mill Road.

 On 7 August, the 8th Battalion, B Squadron was heavily involved in the ‘Charge at The Nek’.
-At 4.30am, the 3rd Light Horse Brigade to attack the enemy trenches.
+At 4.30am, the 3rd Light Horse Brigade attacked the enemy trenches.
 In the minutes before, allied ships shelled the Turkish trenches with little effect.
-That shelling was to finish at 4.30am signalling the ground troops to charge at the trenches.
-However, the offshore attack concluded earlier than expected and there was a period of over five minutes for the Turks to gather their troops in preparation for what was to come.
+That shelling was to finish at 4.30am, signalling the ground troops to charge at the trenches.
+However, the offshore attack concluded earlier than expected and there was over five minutes for the Turks to gather their troops in preparation for what was to come.

 The 8th Light Horse was sent over the trenches in two waves and the outcome was tragic.
 William Hind was among those men.
 He was last seen holding a flag aloft on the parapet of a Turkish trench where he was shot.
 He fell with the flag in his hand.